TheKeithStewart/angular-elements-multiplatform/README.md

 This project shows how to use create custom elements using Angular Elements and use them in Angular, React, Vue.js, and vanilla JS applications.

+### Setup

+Simple run `npm install` or `yarn` from the root directory and the dependencies for the main project and all the demo apps will be installed.

 ### Building Angular Element

 To build the Angular Elements projects run the following command: